New Mexico Permit Practice Test

 Question: 1 / 400

-Only if there are traffic signals present
+Only if there are no pedestrians present

 Next Question